ankidroid/Anki-Android/AnkiDroid-API.md

 # API Documentation

-<i>Audience: This page is for Android apps developers.
-AnkiDroid users can ignore it.</i>
+*Audience: This page is for Android app developers.
+AnkiDroid users can ignore it.*

 The API is currently in alpha version; it requires AnkiDroid 2.5alpha56 or greater installed to run.
 Please report any bugs to the issue tracker.